 If you are called up for jury service you are able to apply for an exemption so that your programme of study is not put in jeopardy.
-A form for this is available from the Teacher Education Office, H201A.
+A letter supporting your request for an exemption is available from the Teacher Education Office Co-ordinator in H201A.